JappyPing/noise2read/README.rst

 * **Expected Results**

-Please find the expected log files and correction results at the folder `correction <https://studentutsedu-my.sharepoint.com/:f:/g/personal/pengyao_ping_student_uts_edu_au/EoCymbAfWRBCvXFf5T3X7J4BIzj_V75iiohs_wvRyJO7EA?e=ZNN3RB>`_ for correcting data sets of D14-D16.
+Please find the expected log files and correction results at the folder noise2read of `benchmark <https://studentutsedu-my.sharepoint.com/:f:/g/personal/pengyao_ping_student_uts_edu_au/Eln7oX7Vv8lMhU8XSujBzjIBCjzD0rTPOsEO4uWTW0Bryw?e=6kEy3H>`_ for correcting data sets of D14-D16.
 The results under noise2read and noise2read-1 represent the corrected results with and without high ambiguous errors' prediction, respectively.

-  **Note**: Noise2read may produce slightly different corrected result from these results under Examples/simulated_miRNAs/correct and `correction <https://studentutsedu-my.sharepoint.com/:f:/g/personal/pengyao_ping_student_uts_edu_au/EoCymbAfWRBCvXFf5T3X7J4BIzj_V75iiohs_wvRyJO7EA?e=ZNN3RB>`_.
+  **Note**: Noise2read may produce slightly different corrected result from these results under Examples/simulated_miRNAs/correct and `correction <https://studentutsedu-my.sharepoint.com/:f:/g/personal/pengyao_ping_student_uts_edu_au/Eln7oX7Vv8lMhU8XSujBzjIBCjzD0rTPOsEO4uWTW0Bryw?e=6kEy3H>`_.
 This is because the easy-usable and automatic tuning of the classifiers' parameters facilitates wide-range explorations, different best models are obtained for each training, but the final prediction results are stable within a certain range.
 We have discussed this in the Discussion section of our paper.

 Examples for correcting outcome sequence of ABEs and CBEs by `noise2read <https://noise2read.readthedocs.io/en/latest/>`_
 =========================================================================================================================